aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/exporting-dgn-to-pdf/_index.md

 ---
-title: Effortless DGN to AutoCAD PDF Export with Aspose.CAD for Java
+title: Convert CAD PDF – Effortless DGN to AutoCAD PDF Export with Aspose.CAD for Java
 linktitle: Exporting DGN in AutoCAD Format to PDF
 second_title: Aspose.CAD Java API
-description: Explore the step-by-step guide on exporting DGN files to AutoCAD format in PDF using Aspose.CAD for Java.
-Elevate your Java application's CAD handling capabilities effortlessly.
+description: Learn how to convert CAD PDF files by exporting DGN to AutoCAD PDF using Aspose.CAD for Java.
+Step‑by‑step guide with customizable PDF size and options.
+date: 2026-05-04
 weight: 12
 url: /java/dgn-export-options/exporting-dgn-to-pdf/
+keywords:
+- convert cad pdf
+- how to export dgn
+- customize pdf size
+- aspose cad download
+- set pdf options
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Effortless DGN to AutoCAD PDF Export with Aspose.CAD for Java
+# Convert CAD PDF: Effortless DGN to AutoCAD PDF Export with Aspose.CAD for Java

 ## Introduction

-Welcome to this comprehensive tutorial on using Aspose.CAD for Java to export DGN files in AutoCAD format to PDF.
-If you're looking to enhance your Java application's capability to handle CAD files, Aspose.CAD is an excellent choice.
-In this tutorial, we'll guide you through the process of exporting DGN files step by step.
+If you need to **convert CAD PDF** files directly from DGN sources, you’ve come to the right place.
+In this tutorial we’ll walk you through using Aspose.CAD for Java to export DGN files into an AutoCAD‑compatible PDF.
+You’ll see how to set custom page dimensions, pick specific layouts, and fine‑tune the PDF output—all with clear, step‑by‑step code that you can drop into your own project.

+## Quick Answers
+- **What does “convert CAD PDF” mean?** It refers to transforming CAD source files (like DGN) into a PDF that preserves vector data and layout fidelity.
+- **Which library handles the conversion?** Aspose.CAD for Java provides a reliable, license‑free trial for this task.
+- **Do I need a license for development?** A free trial works for testing; a commercial license is required for production use.
+- **Can I customize the PDF size?** Yes – the `CadRasterizationOptions` let you set page width, height, and scaling.
+- **How many lines of code are required?** Less than 20 lines of Java code to load, configure, and save the PDF.

+## What is “convert CAD PDF”?
+Converting CAD PDF means taking a native CAD drawing (e.g., DGN) and producing a PDF that retains the original vector graphics, layers, and layout information.
+The resulting PDF can be viewed on any device without needing CAD software, making it ideal for sharing, printing, or archiving.

+## Why use Aspose.CAD for Java to convert CAD PDF?
+- **Full format support** – DGN, DWG, DXF, and many more.
+- **No external dependencies** – pure Java, no native DLLs.
+- **Fine‑grained control** – you can choose which layouts to export, set custom page sizes, and control rasterization quality.
+- **Scalable for batch jobs** – load and save dozens of files in a loop with minimal overhead.

 ## Prerequisites
-Before we dive into the tutorial, make sure you have the following prerequisites:
+Before we dive in, ensure you have the following:

-- Aspose.CAD Library: Ensure that you have the Aspose.CAD library for Java installed.
-You can download it [here](https://releases.aspose.com/cad/java/).
+- **Aspose.CAD Library** – download it [here](https://releases.aspose.com/cad/java/).
-- Document Directory: Set up a document directory where your input and output files will be stored.
+- **Document Directory** – a folder on your machine where the input DGN files and the output PDFs will live.

 ## Import Packages